We all have our distractions. They're part of what makes us individual.

 When we engage with another person we can say or do things that cause their interest or dis-interest.

-Emotional intelligence (EI) is about using your awareness of what their current distractions are and how to couch your approach in a way that they find they want to close off those distractions to concentrate on you and your message.
+Emotional intelligence (EI) is about using your awareness of what their current distractions are and how to couch your approach in a way that they find they want to close off those distractions to concentrate on you, your message and ultimately your personal brand.

 These 'distractions' have many reasons, some of which might be:-